What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • Use instead of sugar.

-To strengthen of cardio-vascular system, normalization of cholesterol and blood sugar, increase immunity, you can take an infusion.
+To strengthen of cardio-vascular system, normalize cholesterol and blood sugar, increase immunity, you can take an infusion.

 • Boil and cook for 5 minutes.

-• Cover with a lid and let stand 10 minutes.
+• Cover with a lid and let stand for 10 minutes.

-• Drain into a thermos and leave for a day.
+• Pour into a thermos and leave for a day.

 • Strain and mix both infusions.